Outrageous Impact Ltd GDPR policy (updated: 6 Jan 2019)

-- Supply pairs of researchers, and only ever do research with a chaperone present (at all times) to support the participant.
+- Only ever do research with a chaperone present (at all times) to support the participant.

 - If the research is conducted online, we will only do this when a chaperone can accompany the research participant.

-- We will use a consent form that is easy to understand (including via video).
+- We will use a consent process that is easy to understand (based on written or verbal consent).